Bira/octopus-carnival/_drafts/wir-mm-4e-ooze.md

 If the fight ends with the two jellies alive (e.g., if the PCs ran away or died), they eventually recombine.

-A pair of ochre jellies makes is a classic mini-boss fight for level 1 adventurers!
+A pair of ochre jellies makes a nice mini-boss fight for level 1 adventurers!
 And you could easily make higher level versions that start out Huge and split more often to challenge more powerful parties.

 ### Green Slime (MV)